What type of Carer are you?

 Also, if you are supporting someone who lives in Gloucestershire and you live elsewhere you can still access our services to support you.

 Young adult Carer

-As a young adult Carer you will be under 18 and might look after someone at home who has extra need, for example an illness, disability or addiction
+Young adult Carers are aged between 16 and 25.
+You might look after someone at home who has extra needs, for example an illness, disability or addiction.

 Some of the ways you might care for someone are:

 - Staying in the house a lot to be there for them

 - Helping them to get up, get washed or dressed, or helping with toileting

 - Doing lots of the household chores like shopping, cleaning and cooking

 - Looking after younger siblings because of their or your parent’s illness or disability